-The spatial structure in sea level change over the relatively short altimeter record is primarily due to natural fluctuations in coupled modes of atmosphere-ocean variability, such as the relationship between east-west differences in Pacific trends and a multidecadal tendency toward La-Niña-like conditions and stronger Pacific trade winds (e.g., Merrifield 2011).
-However, there is growing evidence that at least a portion of the sea level trend pattern from altimetry, particularly in the Indian Ocean and Southwest Pacific, represents the response of the ocean to anthropogenic forcing (Fasullo and Nerem, 2018; Hamlington et al., 2019), which may continue into future decades.
+The spatial structure in sea level change over the relatively short altimeter record is primarily due to natural fluctuations in coupled modes of atmosphere–ocean variability, such as the relationship between east-west differences in Pacific trends and a multidecadal tendency toward La Niña-like conditions and stronger Pacific trade winds (e.g., Merrifield 2011, Fig. 3.12b).
+However, there is growing evidence that at least a portion of the sea level trend pattern from altimetry, particularly in the Indian Ocean and southwest Pacific, represents the response of the ocean to anthropogenic forcing (Fasullo and Nerem 2018; Hamlington et al. 2019), which may continue into future decades.
 The natural and forced contributions combine to produce substantial spatial differences in rates of rise.
 For example, sea surface height from satellite altimetry has increased 150 mm since 1993 around Sydney, while Los Angeles has experienced just over 20 mm during that time.
 It is also important to note that sea level change relative to land (i.e., relative sea level, the quantity measured by tide gauges) is most relevant for societal impacts and can differ substantially from satellite-derived changes in tectonically active regions (e.g., Japan) and areas strongly affected by glacial isostatic adjustment (e.g., Alaska) (Fig. 3.14b).

 Positive annual sea level anomalies occurred almost everywhere during 2019 (Fig. 3.15a), which is consistent with the global pattern of sea level rise since 1993 (Fig. 3.14b).
-Other than isolated negative anomalies associated with upwelling mesoscale eddies (mostly in the global mid-latitudes), the only large-scale region of negative height anomalies during 2019 is near the equator in the eastern Indian and western Pacific Oceans.
-In this broad region of below-normal sea levels that includes around parts of Indonesia, the Philippines, and New Guinea, the annual mean sea level decreased 5 to 10 cm from 2018 to 2019 (Fig. 3.15b) and reached the lowest levels near the end of the year (exceeding 15 cm below normal in the eastern Indian Ocean; Fig. 3.15c,d).
+Other than isolated negative anomalies associated with upwelling mesoscale eddies (mostly in midlatitudes), the only large-scale region of negative height anomalies during 2019 is near the equator in the eastern Indian and western Pacific Oceans.
+In this broad region of below-normal sea levels that includes around parts of Indonesia, the Philippines, and New Guinea, the annual mean sea level decreased 5–10 cm from 2018 to 2019 (Fig. 3.15b) and reached the lowest levels near the end of the year (exceeding 15 cm below normal in the eastern Indian Ocean; Figs. 3.15c,d).
 To the west, in much of the remainder of the tropical Indian Ocean, sea levels increased by up to 15 cm relative to 2018 (Fig. 3.15b).
-Above- and below-normal sea levels in the Indian Ocean correspond to the regions of largest OHC anomalies (Fig. 3.4a; higher in the west, lower in the east) and are consistent with the positive phase of the Indian Ocean Dipole that emerges in SST observations during the second half of 2019 (Fig. 3.2c,d).
+Above- and below-normal sea levels in the Indian Ocean correspond to the regions of largest OHC anomalies (see Fig. 3.4a; higher in the west, lower in the east) and are consistent with the positive phase of the IOD that emerged in SST observations during the second half of 2019 (see Figs. 3.2c,d).